will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

 else:
  vy = read(y)
 ```
 we may not be able to determine the full set of keys to read upfront based only an initial read set.
-So, we can view the read phase as potentially several, iterative sub-phases, each of which may modify the sets $$K_W$$ and $$K_U$$.
+So, the read phase may be potentially several, iterative sub-phases, each of which may modify the sets $$K_w$$ and $$K_u$$.
 The assumption is that, for loop-free transactions code, this should terminate at a fixed point after a finite number rounds, though in the most general case (e.g. in presence of loops) this may not hold.
+This is similar to the considerations of *dependent transactions* in Calvin, though they mostly only worried about one round of reconnaissance reads in the initial phase.

+If you , in fact, can statically know what keys to write and what values to write for them, then the *read phase* is unnecessary.
+In general, though, a read phase is almost always conceptually requried since the output of writes will in some way depend on the values read from the database.

 ```mermaid